-The 4 acre-vineyard was planted in the 1950’s and has stood as a sentinel on Howell Mountain for more than a half century.
+The 4 acre-vineyard was planted originally in the 1890’s and has stood as a sentinel on Howell Mountain for more than a century.
 DNA testing shows that most of the vines are the Durif clone of Petite Sirah, and some are Peloursin, the original cross with Syrah that produced Durif.

 In the 1980’s the fruit was sold to Ridge Vineyards, and blended with Zinfandel, producing a wine famous for its “cult” following.
 During the 90’s the grapes were sold to Stag’s Leap Winery, La Jota and Elyse, who also blended the grapes with others to make their wine.

 Quality wine starts in the vineyard.
 The French know this, with their concept of “terroir”, a wine’s expression of the place of origin in the bottle.